22dylan/LandMarket-HazardConsequence/_sources/Details.md

 The following CSV files are also read as input to the model.

 #### Input.csv
-Provides general input to the model
+Provides general input to the model.
+An example file is [here](https://github.com/22dylan/UrbanChange-HazardConsequence/blob/main/model/model_in/S0_YR30_CSZ500/Input.csv).

 | Variable | Default Value | Description |
 | :------	| :--------	| ----- |